Data Manipulation in R – Find all its concepts at a single place!

 - FUN: Refers to a function.

 #Author DataFlair #Create the matrix m<-matrix(c(seq(from=-98,to=100,by=2)),nrow=10,ncol=10) # Return the product of each of the rows apply(m,1,prod) # Return the sum of each of the columns apply(m,2,sum)

-The R formula interface allows you to concisely specify which columns to use when fitting a model, as well as the behavior of the model for Data Manipulation in R.
+The R formula interface allows you to concisely specify which columns to use when fitting a model, as well as the behaviour of the model for data manipulation in R.

-Above table shows meanings of different operators in formula interfacing.
+Above table shows the meaning of different operators in formula interfacing.